LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### MDL (OGI)

-**Data type:** List
+**Data type:** List of floats

 **Default input:** [0.01275, 2.78e-6]

-**Description:** Alist of parameters [_x__0_, σ] that define the minimum detection limit of OGI.
+**Description:** A list of parameters [_x__0_, σ] that define the minimum detection limit of OGI.
 The two parameters define a sigmoidal Gaussian cumulative probability function as described in Ravikumar et al. (2018), where _x__0_ is the emission rate (in grams per second) at which 50% of leaks are detected (i.e., median detection limit), and σ is one standard deviation of _x__0_.
 In Ravikumar et al., the median detection limit can be estimated with the equation:

 ,